Unit Master Space (Higher Education)

 Once your Unit Master Space is available and you are enrolled, you can begin building content there.

-Sometimes it is easy to get confused as to if you are in the master or delivery space.
-If the unit title is in all uppercase and there is no image banner on the unit home page, it is a master space.
+If the (1) unit title is in all uppercase and there is (2) no image banner on the unit home page, it is a master space.

 1. It is very important that all the content in the master space is kept up to date and that the correct staff are enrolled as these enrollments are carried across to the delivery space.
 Time must be set aside during the middle of each block to ensure that the content in the master space is ready for transfer into the next block.
 Any changes for the next running should be made by then.

-4. If you require a multi-unit space, support space, or collaboration space in VU Collaborate, please log a request with ITS. - log in using your MYVU Portal or Active Directory (AD) username and password (same as your staff email login details).
+4. If you require a multi-unit space, support space, or collaboration space in VU Collaborate, please log a request with ITS.
+Log in using your MYVU Portal or Active Directory (AD) username and password (same as your staff email login details).

 Although most material needs to be set up in the master space, some tools can only be set up in the delivery space and some will need to be edited once in the delivery space.

 |Content||Created in MS||Edited in MS||Created in DS||Edited in DS||Notes|

 |Dropbox - Originality Check||No||No||Yes||Yes|

 |Respondus LockDown Browser||No||No||Yes||Yes||Only in Face to Face Classes|